Compliance and enforcement

-The Department of Agriculture and Water Resources administers a range of Australian Government legislation to manage Australia’s biosecurity system, manage imports and regulate export certification of agriculture, fish and forest products.
-As an Australian Government regulator, the department carries the responsibility for monitoring compliance with import and export legislation and will take action to address non-compliance and enforce laws where this is required.
+The Department of Agriculture, Water and the Environment administers a range of Australian Government legislation to manage our biosecurity system, and regulate exports and imports certification.
+As a Government regulator, the department monitors compliance with import and export legislation.
+Where required, the department will take action to address non-compliance and enforce laws where this is required.

 Managing Australia’s biosecurity is a big job and the department promotes a shared responsibility with clients, stakeholders and the general public who can all play their part in protecting Australia.
 Understanding your legal obligations and proactively seeking to comply with Australian laws is the simplest way to play your part in helping to protect Australia’s unique environment, agricultural industries, and animal and plant health.

 In line with the Australian Government regulatory reform agenda the department continues to work with stakeholders to determine methods to improve service delivery, reward compliant behaviour with reduced regulation and increase monitoring and intervention where non-compliance is detected.

 Our approach to compliance assumes that most people will comply, or try to comply, with their obligations.
 In line with our approach to optimise voluntary compliance, we work with clients, stakeholders and the community to raise awareness of any new obligations.

 Our compliance posture set out the approach to implementing a smooth transition to the Biosecurity Act 2015.
 Upon commencement of the Biosecurity Act our compliance posture articulates the need to verify compliance with the regulatory framework where we will then tailor compliance responses to client behavior to influence them in a positive way.